 Help create a nudibranch brain connectome

-The work is tedious; you will be coloring in images.
+The work is tedious; you will be clicking through in images and looking at detailed ultrastructure.
 You need to devote blocks of time to the task.

 In your essay, please indicate why you are interested in this opportunity.
 Also share an example of when you devoted time to careful detailed work.

 This project will provide an opportunity to work with cutting-edge, high-resolution electron microscopy dataset.
 The connectomics approach has been gaining importance in neuroscience research.
 This work experience will you an opportunity to gain a deeper understanding of how connectomes are generated and give them an edge when applying for future research opportunities in neuroscience.
-You will be part of the dynamic and fun Katz lab, which includes 3 postdocs, 3 PhD students, and several undergraduates.
-You will be supervised by a Masters student, Alex Cook, and a postdoc, Harshada Sant, who have been working directly with the Lichtman Lab.
+You will be part of the dynamic and fun Katz lab, which includes a postdoc, a PhD student, an MS student, and several undergraduates.
+You will be supervised by a graduate student, Alex Cook, who has been working directly with the Lichtman Lab.
 Your work will help us determine if molluscan brains have similar circuit motifs to our own brains even if they look different.